 Reported seller(s) nickname(s): sfcrobertp

-Since 2014, Mexican singles from the 70s and later are sold on Ebay in fantasy sleeves, which are supposed to be promo PS made for/by a radio: 'I Don't Know Why', 'Mixed Emotions' are a few victims of that scam.
+Since 2014, Mexican 7"s from the 60s, 70s and later are sold on Ebay in fantasy sleeves, which are supposed to be promo PS made for/by a radio: 'I Don't Know Why', 'Mixed Emotions' are a few victims of that scam.
 In 2016, 'Angie' as well (helped by a promo radio sticker on top).
 A counterfeit PS of 'Tumbling Dice' sold for a couple of hundreds in Jan.
-2016, 'It's Only Rock'n'Roll' is not in rest... even a fake 'promo' PS was made for the Mexican Miss You 12" in 2017.
+2016, 'It's Only Rock'n'Roll' is not in rest... even a fake 'promo' PS was made for the Mexican 12" Miss You in 2017.
+Fantasy covers also have been produced for EPs, color so-called 'ACIR Radio'promo, up to a b&w cover for 'Heart of Stone' in June 2017.
 Expect some more if not all titles as long as these home made sleeves find some credulous buyers...!

 Reported seller(s) nickname(s): 10000.records.for.sale, very-rare-records , barbacoa2015, joe49_montana [off] ...